 Reducing the CO2 footprint of the production by keeping the transport to a minimum, and ensuring a high level of ethical sustainability is important to Vain Dane Athletic.

 We will on our website inform the customers, who made their sportswear by listing under each item, where the fabric was made and who sowed the clothes.
-This is a way to be transparent and we will also be the first to mention, where we need to improve - cause we do.
+This is a way to be transparent, and we will also be the first to mention, where we need to improve - cause we do.
 Sustainability can be many things and not everyone agree what is the best way forward and what is considered the most "sustainable way".

 In Riga, Latvia, we used a production company that employ Latvian women, who work 5 days a week, 8 hours a day with health benefits and holidays for our first bulk order.